Day 1 UK/Hanoi

 Finally, head to Mae Sai, the northernmost point of Thailand and an important trading city on the border of Thailand and Myanmar (Burma).
 Spend some time exploring the local market, which provides a glorious insight into the trading heritage of Mae Sai.
 Pick up some great jewels imported from Myanmar (Burma), a Chinese item or two or some delicious local food to enjoy on your ride back to Chiang Rai.

-Fly from Chaing Rai to Bangkok.
+Fly from Chiang Rai to Bangkok.
 This evening, we gather for a farewell dinner.

 Day 21 Bangkok - UK

-You can enjoy some time at leisure before we transfer you to the airport for your flights back to the UK.
+You can enjoy some time at leisure before we transfer you to the airport for your flight back to the UK via Hanoi.

 Day 22 UK